dakshsawhneyy/WearSphere-Ecommerce-MERN/README.md

 ```bash
 npm run dev
 ```
-This will start the frontend on http://localhost:3000.
+This will start the frontend on http://localhost:5173.

 # 3. Start Admin Panel:
 In the admin/ directory, run:
 ```bash
 npm run dev
 ```
-This will start the admin panel on http://localhost:5000.
+This will start the admin panel on http://localhost:5174.

 # Now, you can access:
-The user panel at http://localhost:3000
+The frontend panel at http://localhost:5173,
-The admin panel at http://localhost:5000
+The admin panel at http://localhost:5174 &
 The backend at http://localhost:4000